MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/create-organization-msa-or-work-student.md

 Without Azure AD, you're solely responsible for controlling Azure DevOps Services organization access.
 And all users must sign in with their Microsoft account.
 [What are other differences?](faq-create-organization.md#SignInOrganizationDifferences)

 <a name="SignIn"></a>

 ## Create your organization and sign up for Azure DevOps Services

-1. Go to [Azure DevOps Services](https://go.microsoft.com/fwlink/?LinkId=307137), and do either of the following:
+1. Go to [Azure DevOps Services](https://go.microsoft.com/fwlink/?LinkId=307137), and use either of the following:

 	* **Microsoft account**: If you're a Visual Studio subscriber and get Azure DevOps Services as a benefit, use the Microsoft account email address that's associated with your subscription.

 	* **Azure AD**: Use your work or school account email address.
-Depending on the account you use, your sign-in page might vary from the page shown here:
+Depending on the account you use, your sign-in page might vary from the page shown as follows:

 	  ![Enter your email address](_img/_shared/sign-in.png)

 	  [Got browser problems?](faq-create-organization.md#browser-problems)

-1. Do the following:
+2. Do the following:

     a. **Microsoft account**: Enter the email address for your Microsoft account, select **Next**, and then enter your password to finish signing in.
     If you are not using **Azure AD**, and you don't have a Microsoft account, you can create a Microsoft account at this time.